The Fed begins stepping on the brakes – KION546

 Although unemployment has fallen substantially as the economy reopened, inflation is high and its affecting how Americans see the recovery.
 The Fed isn’t blind to the rising prices either, even though it continues to believe that the factors driving prices up are largely temporary.

-“Supply and demand imbalances related to the pandemic and the reopening of the economy have contributed to sizable price increases in some sectors,” according to the Fed’s statement.
+Imbalances in supply — held up by the global supply chain crisis — and demand — which is going through the roof — is behind much of the steep price increases, the Fed said.
+But that doesn’t mean it will last forever.

+“For us, what ‘transitory’ has meant is that it won’t leave behind persistent higher inflation,” he added about the central bank’s inflation buzzword of the past months.

-By removing some emergency support for the economy, the Fed hopes it can get high inflation under control.
+By removing some emergency support for the economy, the Fed hopes it can get high inflation under control, while it also expects that some of the price pressure will unwind on its own over time.

 The-CNN-Wire